assebc/assebc/README.md

 # About me

-<a>&nbsp;I was born and raised in Guimarães 🇵🇹, where I currently live.
+<a>&nbsp;I was born and raised in Guimarães 🇵🇹.
 However I study in Braga.
 I love video games 👾, streaming 🎥 , volleyball 🏐 , among other things. </a>

 ![Snake animation](https://github.com/rafaballerini/rafaballerini/blob/output/github-contribution-grid-snake.svg)
 <div>